appgardenstudios/hyaline/www/content/documentation/how-to/audit-documentation.md

 Run the `Doctor` workflow in the forked `hyaline-github-app-config` repo to 1) ensure that the configuration is valid and 2) to add the audit to the list of available audits.
 Merge the resulting PR if needed.

 ### 3. Run Audit
-Run the `Manual - Audit` workflow in the forked `hyaline-github-app-config` repo to trigger an audit of the current extracted documentation.
+Run the `Run Audit` workflow in the forked `hyaline-github-app-config` repo to trigger an audit of the current extracted documentation.
 Audit results will be attached to the workflow run once it completes.

 ## Next Steps
 Read more about [how auditing documentation works](../explanation/audit.md) or more about Hyaline's [configuration](../reference/config.md).